Sreeragpa/NodeJS-Deployment-AWS/README.md

 Step 5 :Copy the nameservers in the from the table field NS (There will be 4 nameservers.
 Discard the dot at the end)

+Step 6 : Paste it in your (Hostinger/GodDaddy) nameserver .

+Step 7 : Now you can add your subdomin by clicking add record in your Route 53 and specify the IP address of your instance (A Record).

+Step 8 : Hola, Your DNS is configured , It might take sometime to update the nameserver

 ![image](https://github.com/Sreeragpa/NodeJS-Deployment-AWS/assets/84066738/3baf928d-1cdb-49f9-a03f-2f188a496178)